 Getting around by bike is a great way to explore the Czech Republic’s larger cities such as Prague, and as you traverse the cobbled streets, there are opportunities to jump off and revive in one of the many charming cafes.

-As tempting as it is to stick to the delights of Prague, you’ll be rewarded for branching out to explore the more rural side of the country.
+As tempting as it is to stick to the delights of Prague, where your flight to the Czech Republic will land, you’ll be rewarded for branching out to explore the more rural side of the country.
 As you encounter beautiful towns such as Český Krumlov, you might get the urge to park up and go canoeing in the river or hike up into the inviting rolling hills.